006: The Lost Years

 Writer: Mark Millar; Penciller: John Romita, Jr; Inker: Klaus Janson

 Wolverine tells Rachel Summers that he is not afraid of death, “…it would be a relief after two World Wars.”
-This is the first confirmation that Logan did, in fact, participate in World War I.
+This is the first specific confirmation that Logan did, in fact, participate in World War I.

 Civil War Files (2006)